Shiro designs award-winning, customer-driven spaces to feel good about

 We will apply our unique experience to introduce deeper, more detailed consideration of user and customer needs and appetites into the briefing of spaces to make them work better for those who live and work in them.

-We are entering a new CX-driven world
+In property, we are entering a new CX-driven world

-Most employees once assumed customer experience was the job of marketing or sales.
+Most employees once assumed that monitoring customer experience was the job of marketing or sales.
 Now, however, as demonstrated by the increasing prevalence of managers working for the largest Australian property developers incorporating the expression “customer experience” (or CX) within their job titles or descriptions, times have clearly changed.

 We can see that chasing positive customer experience is now becoming the most important marketing game in property.